campsandrew/tool-organizer/README.md

 TODO: Add items to tree

 --- TABLE ---
-TODO: Add text wrapping to cells when wrap is defined in headings maps
+TODO: Add text wrapping to cells when cell is selected
 TODO: Sorting based on which headings have sortable headings
 TODO: Sort items after adding
 TODO: Add items to table